Comcast/ssh-to/README.md

 Hey software engineers!
 Do you manage servers?
 Lots of servers?
 Hate copying and pasting IP addresses?
 Need a way to execute a command on each of a group of servers that you manage?

-This script can help with those things.
+This app can help with those things.

 - <a href="#requirements">Requirements</a>